DigiXArt/HomeServiceEnvironment/services/data-logger/README.md

 data.
 You can use this if you want a very lightweight json data storage for your services.
-It shows how you can split data into seperate data files, read query params using mux and also how to lock files duri
+It shows how you can split data into seperate data files, read query params using mux and also how to lock files during writes using sync.Mutex.

+This service is be able to:
+* St